Site Map

 Causes

 When you bleed, a series of reactions take place in the body that helps blood clots form.
 This process is called the coagulation cascade.
-It involves special proteins called coagulation, or clotting factors.
+It involves as many as 20 different special proteins called coagulation, or clotting factors.
 You may have a higher chance of excess bleeding if one or more of these factors are missing or are not functioning like they should.

 Females have two copies of the X chromosome.
 If the factor IX gene on one chromosome does not work, the gene on the other chromosome can do the job of making enough factor IX.